 To familiarize UN officers and participants from the UN NGO community with the Forest Garden Approach so they can learn to use and apply it in their own initiatives to meet multiple SDGs (Goals 1, 2, 3, 8, 10, 12, 13, and 15)

 To enable UN officers, UN NGO community, and host country partners to achieve Forest Garden Trainer Certification and participate in a global community of certified trainers and tree planters who are planting millions of trees every year

-	The three-part series will occur in February, March and April, with a 1-day workshop in each of the three months.
+The three-part series will occur in February, March and April, with a 1-day workshop in each of the three months from 10:00 am - 1:00 pm and from 3:00 pm to 4:15 pm.
 The workshops will build on each other and cover training best practices and facilitation techniques, tree seedling propagation, agroforestry design, fruit tree propagation, soil conservation techniques, perma-gardening, as well as gardening for both household food security and markets.
 It is highly recommended but not required to attend all three workshops.